Technariumas/ultimate-temperature-controller/README.md

 In case of master operation the master controller scans RS485 network for slaves.
 SD card is used to store temperature profiles.
 A profile can be selected via LCD/keypad interface for each of the slaves available on the RS485 network.

-Master is not equiped with power swithcing options, but can provide 12V to slaves.
+Master is not equiped with power switching options, but can provide 12V to slaves.